Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Example:

-who appears higher?
+who appears higher

-who has better sentiment?
+who has a better sentiment

-who is described more concretely?
+who is described more specifically

-what advantages does the AI point out?
+what advantages does the AI point out

-what sources the model uses?
+what sources the model uses

 It’s worth checking:

-why does AI point to your brand?
+why does AI point to your brand

-does the answer have a positive sentiment?
+does the answer have a positive sentiment

-is your position high?
+is your position high

-what sources support this visibility?
+what sources support this visibility

-does this area have sales potential?
+does this area have sales potential

 Example: